cran-task-views/Hydrology/README.md

   - [airGR](http://cran.rstudio.com/web/packages/airGR/index.html): Hydrological modelling tools developed at Irstea-Antony (HYCAR Research Unit, France).
 The package includes several conceptual rainfall-runoff models (GR4H, GR4J, GR5J, GR6J, GR2M, GR1A), a snow accumulation and melt model (CemaNeige) and the associated functions for their calibration and evaluation.

+  - [airGRdatassim](http://cran.rstudio.com/web/packages/airGRdatassim/index.html): Add-on to the ‘airGR’ package which provides the tools to assimilate observed discharges in daily GR hydrological models using the Ensemble Kalman filter or the Particle filter as described in [Piazzi et al. (2021)](http://doi.org/10.1029/2020WR028390) .

   - [airGRteaching](http://cran.rstudio.com/web/packages/airGRteaching/index.html): Add-on package to the ‘airGR’ package that simplifies its use and is aimed at being used for teaching hydrology.

   - [bigleaf](http://cran.rstudio.com/web/packages/bigleaf/index.html): Calculation of physical (e.g. aerodynamic conductance, surface temperature), and physiological (e.g. canopy conductance, water-use efficiency) ecosystem properties from eddy covariance data and accompanying meteorological measurements.
 Calculations assume the land surface to behave like a ‘big-leaf’ and return bulk ecosystem/canopy variables.